 Dever completed her MBA as part of a cohort of Pfizer employees, who took classes together onsite after work.
 Kal Vadasz, director of corporate partnerships at the School of Business, said the program is structured to offer maximum convenience to employer partners and corporate students by simplifying the enrollment process and ensuring high-quality courses can be delivered at the workplace or through engaging online presentations.

 “Our students arrive already skilled at the particular disciplines required for their roles,” Vadasz said.
 “What we focus on is helping them gain proficiency in the language of business — accounting, finance, marketing and strategy.
 Our breadth classes help them better understand how these things fit together, and along the way, we incorporate guidance on leadership and teaming.
 This helps create more self-aware leaders ready to effectively navigate their entire organization.”

-In her new role, Dever uses Big Data and analytics to take a more strategic view of where and how Greenstone relates to customers and does business.
+In her new role, Dever uses data and analytics to take a more strategic view of where and how Greenstone relates to customers and does business.
 That’s a specialty of the School of Business, which offers graduate degree and certificate programs that teach students how to incorporate analytics into strategic decision-making.